 What people witness in your life resounds more than the words that are coming out of your mouth.
 Evidence of belief; proof of faith is the visual representation that most want.
 Many mistake others as not wanting what we have or not wanting the faith, yet they haven’t seen enough of it in action to provoke them to seek after what we say we have.

 So, the old phrase still rings true today: “Seeing is believing.”
-To a world lost, who have not hope, they look for a ring of hope they can grab onto to prevent them from drowning in the deep abyss of the darkness of this world.
+To a world lost, who have no hope, they look for a ring of hope they can grab onto to prevent them from drowning in the deep abyss of the darkness of this world.
 They want a way out.
 Many don’t want to sink deeper into despair, deeper into the unknown where there is no light to guide the way.
 They want to see what you say you see.
 They want to feel what you say you feel.
-They want what you say you have but do they see it currently active in you to propel them from wanting it to seeking it?
+They want what you say you have but do they see it currently active in you to propel them from wanting it to actually seeking for it?

 A lot of people do a lot of talking these days and sometimes it’s hard to decipher truth from fiction.
 Jesus gave us a key that lines right up with what Paul wrote in his letter.
 Jesus said, “Ye shall know them by their fruits,” Matthew 7:16.
 If one comes upon a tree that has apples growing upon it then they are to assume it is an apple tree.
 The same is true with a life of faith.
 What they see coming out of you, or as Paul referred to as “gone out” is what matters the most.
-You can say that you are an orange tree but if I see apples then I will classify you as an apple tree.
+You can say that you are an orange tree but if I see apples then I will classify you like an apple tree.
 If you say that you have great faith but all I see is the opposite than I will not view you as having great faith.
 I will mark you by what I see.